BUStools/bustools/README.md

 # bustools

 __bustools__ is a program for manipulating [__BUS__](https://github.com/BUStools/BUS) files for single cell RNA-Seq datasets.
-It can be used to error correct barcodes, collapse UMIs, produce gene count or transcript compatbility count matrices, and is useful for many other tasks.
+It can be used to error correct barcodes, collapse UMIs, produce gene count or transcript compatibility count matrices, and is useful for many other tasks.
 See the [__kallisto &#124; bustools website__](https://www.kallistobus.tools/) for examples and instructions on how to use __bustools__ as part of a single-cell RNA-seq workflow.

 The design and motivation for the __BUS__ format and __bustools__ are described in detail in